Treatment in progress...

 Availability Available from publisher

-"History of a Six Weeks' Tour" is a travel narrative written by Mary Wollstonecraft Shelley and Percy Bysshe Shelley.
-This work was first published in 1817 and chronicles the couple's journey through France, Switzerland, and parts of Germany in 1814....
+"History of a Six Weeks' Tour" is a travel narrative by Mary Wollstonecraft Shelley and Percy Bysshe Shelley, documenting their journey through parts of Europe in 1814.
+The account begins with their departure from London on July 28th, 1814, during an...
 See full description

 Attribute nameAttribute value